FuelLabs/fuels-ts/apps/docs/src/guide/contracts/custom-contract-calls.md

 In certain scenarios, your use case may require more control over how contract calls are prepared and submitted.

 For instance, imagine a liquidity pool contract where users can deposit a specific asset to receive some form of benefit.
-To make the experience smoother and more attractive, you might use a predicate to cover the transaction fees.
-This way, users only need to provide the asset they wish to deposit—without worrying about the fees.
+To enhance the experience and make it more attractive, one could use a predicate to cover the transaction fees.
+This way, users only need to provide the asset they wish to deposit without worrying about the fees.

 Here’s how you can prepare and submit a customizable contract call in such a setup: